syncfusion-content/wpf-docs/wpf/Navigation-Drawer/Populating-data.md

 ## Popup support

-The subitems will be displayed in the popup when the drawer menu is collapsed in compact and expanded display modes.
+The sub-items will be displayed in the popup when the drawer menu is collapsed in compact and expanded display modes.

 ![Popup_Menu](Populating_Data_images/Popup_Menu.png)